sharduul/chalk/_posts/2020-07-09-leetcode-problem-7-reverse-integer.md

 {% endhighlight %}

 Note:
-Assume we are dealing with an environment which could only store integers within the 32-bit signed integer range: [−231,  231 − 1].
-For the purpose of this problem, assume that your function returns 0 when the reversed integer overflows.
+Assume we are dealing with an environment which could only store integers within the 32-bit signed integer range: [−2^31,  2^31 − 1].
+For the purpose of this problem, assume that your function **returns 0 when the reversed integer overflows**.

 ## Solution